mariosaldanha10/CloudAppFirebase/README.md

  n is the number of data points (1000 in this project) (x, y, z) is one accelerometer data point

-Note: accelerometor was tried to be implemented, however is giving error.
+Notice: accelerometer was tried to be implemented, however is giving an error which we were unable to solve.